redhat-openstack/website/source/testday/rdo-test-day-liberty-01.html.md

 ## Prerequisites

-We plan to have have packages for the following platforms:
+We plan to have packages for the following platforms:

 * Fedora 22
 * RHEL 7